In this article

 Permissions & Security

-MCP queries run on behalf of the authenticated user, verified via SSO.
+MCP queries run on behalf of the authenticated user, verified via OAuth 2.0.
 All compute runs on SandboxAQ-managed infrastructure — model weights are not transmitted to or accessible by end users.

 - IP Protection: Model weights are encrypted and not exposed via the MCP interface.
 All inference occurs within SandboxAQ's secure compute environment.

-- SSO & OAuth 2.0: Authentication is handled entirely through your organization's identity provider.
-No API keys or passwords are issued or stored.
+- OAuth 2.0: Authentication is handled through OAuth — email/password, Google social login, or enterprise SSO via your organization's identity provider.
+No API keys are issued or stored.

 - Organizational Isolation: Each organization's requests and usage data are isolated to prevent cross-organization data access.

-- Enterprise VPC: High-security enterprise clients may request deployment of the AQCat inference stack within their own VPC, providing zero-data-egress capabilities.
+- Enterprise VPC deployment: High-security enterprise clients may request deployment of the AQCat inference stack within their own VPC, providing zero-data-egress capabilities.
+This is an enterprise-only offering — contact mcp-prod@sandboxaq.com to scope a customer-VPC deployment.

 Privacy & Data